ash47/OmegleMiddleMan/README.md

 ===============

  - Lets you connect to two or more clients, then middle man the conversation, allowing you to intercept, change and even add new messages.
- - It also lets you connect to cleverbot.
-You can trick people into talk to cleverbot :)

 ###Requirements / Setup###
  - You need [Node.js](http://nodejs.org/)